zachgoll/finance_to_code/log.md

 Super frustrating and rewarding day.
 I got a good nights rest last night, which kept me sharp all day, but unfortunately, I wasn't quite able to finish the assigned project today.
 The project was to print a pyramid with incrementing size and complexity (doors, door handles, etc.) all in the terminal as standard output.
 Reflecting back on the day, I think I approached the problem incorrectly.
 Although I did careful planning once I figured out the pattern and algorithm, I did not plan my functions.
 I should have figured out which functions I needed, and then wrote skeleton code for those functions.
 Although I learned a lot today and became more comfortable using pointers in C, I am a bit frustrated that I didn't plan out my program like I did the [vm_translator](https://github.com/zachgoll/finance_to_code/tree/master/cs50/virtual_computer_final_project/software/virtual_machine/vm_translator) several weeks ago.
 Yes, C is a much more primitive language than Python (which I wrote the vm_translator in), but planning out a program follows the same principles!
 Moving forward, before writing a program that is more than one function, I will plan out my functions and write solid pseudo/skeleton code before jumping in and confusing myself with all sorts of random variables.

 # Week 20: July 3 - July 9

+### Monday July 3

+Starting with the good, I wrote a few bash scripts that dramatically increased the efficiency of my workflow.
+Here at 42, we have to write several different C files, and they have to be separated from their main functions.
+I found myself typing the same command "gcc -o -Wall -Wextra -Werror tester file.c file.c file.c" over and over again, so I wrote a script which asks for two inputs, the file name, and the current project name, and it automatically compiles the file alongside the main function.
+Saved me a ton of time!
+Additionally, I learned several new Vim commands, which dramatically increased my efficiency while writing my C code in the text editor.
+When checking the format of my code, the built in "Norminette" which checks formatting of our files will list the line of the formatting error.
+Prior to today, I was slowly navigating to these lines to correct the errors, but with my new Vim knowledge, I'm much quicker!

+On the down side, I got stuck on a program today, and could not get myself to quit and get away from it.
+After finally getting away from the computer, I realized the importance of:

+1. Writing solid pseudo-code prior to writing a program
+2. If stuck, TAKE A BREAK, and then come back and write out some more pseudo code!